Front Page Articles

 By Kellie Larson, 2025

-In today's media landscape, a song's sync potential (synchronization with visual media like film, TV, and advertising) is a key measure of its commercial viability.
+In today's media landscape, a song's sync potential is a key measure of commercial viability.
 For songwriters, mastering the art of the "syncable" lyric is crucial for maximizing income and exposure.
-This article provides essential instructions on how to tailor your words for high-value media placements.
+But what makes a lyric "syncable"?
+It is often defined more by what it doesn't say than what it does.

 1. Support the Narrative, Don't Steal It